etesync/etesync-dav/README.md

 ## Windows systems

-A working python3 installation is required.
-Python for windows is available [here](https://www.python.org/downloads/windows).
+You can either follow the Docker instructions above (get Docker [here](https://www.docker.com)), or alternatively install Python3 for windows from [here](https://www.python.org/downloads/windows).

 # Configuration and running